 Foam: Closed-cell foam pads have been used since the early days of backpacking, and for good reason: they’re cheap, relatively indestructible, and weigh very little.
 They don’t insulate nearly as well as other types of pads, offer little cushioning from the hard ground, and take up tons of space.
 A foam pad likely won’t be enough for winter camping alone, but it can be used in conjunction with an inflatable pad to protect it from punctures and to boost the overall R-Value.
 They also make great lounge pads for hanging out at basecamp.

-Inflatable: Air pads are the most popular type of pad on the market today, and for good reason: they insulate well, pack down small, and can be very lightweight.
+Inflatable: Air pads are the most popular type of pad on the market today.
+They insulate well, pack down small, and can be very lightweight.
 Insulation is further boosted by various brands using down insulation, reflective space blanket-like material, and other techniques.
 (Some internal insulating layers can be noisy: an important detail for light sleepers who share a tent.)
 The downsides to an inflatable pad: they can be easily punctured, depending on the exterior fabric thickness, have valves that can break and leak on the trail, and can be uncomfortable for certain hikers who toss and turn at night.
 Certain brands offer a quilted design, which better stabilizes campers who dislike the “pool toy” effect.

 What a Backpacker Editor Looks for in a Winter Sleeping Bag and Pad